endlessm/eos-flash-tools/README.md

 - *.img.gz, the images that are to be flashed on the machine.
 _Note: If two images are to be flashed (in the case of a Sqwerty with 2 images, the image that will be flashed on the eMMC should have "disk1" in the name, as in "eos2.2.disk1.img.gz".
 The image for the SD card should similarly have "disk2" in the name.
 Any image that contains neither of these strings will be assumed to be an image that should be flashed for a single storage device machine)._

+For convenience (until we have this set up for continuous integration / releases to S3), built files have been committed to eos-usb-reflash/usb-files under an architecture-specific directory.

-Although our S3 servers will contain all the necessary files, here are instructions to generate these files from this repo.
+Here are instructions to generate these files from this repo.
 - Checkout the master version of this repo.
 - Build an initramfs using the included image.
 ```